Hometown: Glenns Falls, NY

-Originally from Glens Falls, New York, Alexandra Hughes began her dance training at the age of four at the Dance Center of Queensbury in New York.
-She continued her training at the Adirondack Repertory Dance Theatre under former Joffrey Ballet Principal Dancer Pamara Perry and also at the North Carolina School of the Arts.
-For four years, Ms. Hughes attended The School of American Ballet in New York City.
+Alexandra Hughes began her dance training at age four at the Dance Center of Queensbury in New York.
+She continued her education with the Adirondack Repertory Dance Theatre under former Joffrey Ballet Principal Dancer Pamara Perry.
+As well, Alexandra studied at the North Carolina School of the Arts and spent four years attending the School of American Ballet (SAB) in New York City.

-While at SAB, Ms. Hughes was chosen to perform a featured role in New York City Ballet Corps de Ballet member Justin Peck’s original ballet Tales of a Chinese Zodiac for the 10th Anniversary of New York Choreographic Institute’s Fall Workshop in November 2010.
-Additionally, New York City Ballet Principal Dancer Robert Fairchild chose Ms. Hughes to dance in his original ballet Soens Folk in the New York Choreographic Institute’s Spring Workshop in 2010.
-Ms. Hughes has also danced featured roles in the SAB Workshop performances of Christopher Wheeldon’s Scènes de Ballet and George Balanchine’s Valse Fantaisie, Who Cares?, and Allegro Brillante.
+While at SAB, Alexandra was chosen to perform a featured role in New York City Ballet Soloist and Resident Choreographer Justin Peck’s original work, Tales of a Chinese Zodiac, for the New York Choreographic Institute’s 10th anniversary in November 2010.
+Additionally, New York City Ballet Principal Dancer Robert Fairchild chose Alexandra to dance in his original ballet, Soens Folk, for the New York Choreographic Institute’s 2010 spring workshop.
+She also danced featured roles in SAB Workshop performances of Christopher Wheeldon’s Scènes de Ballet and George Balanchine’s Valse Fantaisie, Who Cares?, and Allegro Brillante.